PiaCarrot/pokeorange/README.md

 To build the ROM yourself, see [**INSTALL.md**](INSTALL.md).

 This hack is not complete.
-It is currently on V1.0.0 and ends around Route 59.
+It is currently on V1.0.0 and ends just after the 3rd gym.

 ## Documentation